 Abstract: This paper discusses the artistic value of "community-engaged art project (CEAP) "from the perspective of environmental aesthetics.
 CEAP refers to art projects that take place in a specific region for revitalization and other similar purposes.
 I evaluate the artistic value of it in terms of creating a cycle of discovery of the aesthetic value of a place by various subjects.
 Section 1 examines Vid Simoniti's "pragmatic view" of the artistic value of socially engaged art (SEA).
 Section 2 points out two problems that arise when applying the practical view to CEAP.
 The first is the ambiguity of community revitalization as a social purpose, and the second is that the view overlooks that art is an act of making something.
-Section 3 interprets previous research on creative placemaking and site-specificity from the perspective of environmental aesthetics and argues that CEAP creates a cycle of discovery of the aesthetic value of a place the active of discovery of the aesthetic value of a place means, referring to the case of the Oku-noto International Art Festival.
+Section 3 interprets previous research on creative placemaking and site-specificity from the perspective of environmental aesthetics and argues that CEAP creates a cycle of discovery of the aesthetic value of a place at the initial phase of revitalization.
+Section 4 explains what exactly a cycle of discovery of the aesthetic value of a place means, referring to the case of the Oku-noto International Art Festival.